 277 participants planted 68,796 soybean hectares in 2017 and expect to plant 63,768 hectares in 2018 (a 7% reduction in soybean hectares expected for 2018 when compared to 2017).
-According to 299 participants, 13,994 out of 74,948 soybean hectares were planted with Xtend soybeans (19% of total hectares) in 2017.
-When evaluated on a per farm basis, 20% was the average number of hectares planted to Xtend soybeans in 2017 (ranging from 2 to 100%; data not shown).
-According to 210 participants, the amount of Xtend hectares will likely double in 2018 in Nebraska; 27,813 out of 55,154 hectares are likely to be planted to Xtend soybeans (50% of total hectares).
-On a per farm basis average, producers will likely plant 52% of their soybean hectares with Xtend soybeans (ranging from 2.5 to 100%; data not shown).
-When asked how many Xtend soybean hectares were treated with dicamba in 2017, 109 farmers indicated that 11,113 out of 13,817 were (80% of total acres).
+According to 299 participants, 13,994 out of 74,948 soybean hectares were planted with DT soybeans (19% of total hectares) in 2017.
+When evaluated on a per farm basis, 20% was the average number of hectares planted to DT soybeans in 2017 (ranging from 2 to 100%; data not shown).
+According to 210 participants, the amount of DT soybean hectares will likely double in 2018 in Nebraska; 27,813 out of 55,154 hectares are likely to be planted to DT soybean (50% of total hectares).
+On a per farm basis average, producers will likely plant 52% of their soybean hectares with DT soybean (ranging from 2.5 to 100%; data not shown).
+When asked how many DT soybean hectares were treated with dicamba in 2017, 109 farmers indicated that 11,113 out of 13,817 were (80% of total acres).
 On a per farm basis, an average of 73.4% of their hectares were treated.
 In 2018, 86 farmers indicated that 17,375 out of 19,169 hectares will be sprayed with dicamba (89% of total hectares) with an average of 87.5% hectares expected to be treated on a per farm basis.
-These results indicate that the soybean hectares planted with the Xtend technology and sprayed with dicamba will significantly increase in 2018.
-Similar trend is observed with Xtend technology in other US states (Reference).
+These results indicate that the soybean hectares planted with the DT soybean and sprayed with dicamba will significantly increase in 2018.

 Monsanto anticipates nearly 16.2 million hectares planted with DT soybean varieties in 2018, which represents approximately half of the total soybean area in the US.
 Farmers are typically more likely to adopt genetic engineered crops with herbicide tolerance traits when compared to other technologies (e.g., insect and disease tolerance traits) (Fernandez-Cornejo et al. 2014, Perry et al. 2016, Service 2007).
-(Duke 2015)For example, glyphosate-tolerant (GT) crops were the most adopted technology in the history of modern agriculture (Dill et al. 2008, Duke and Powles 2008).
+HT traits have simplified the weed management strategies, offered significant economic savings, provided herbicide efficacy, and increase crop yields (Duke 2015).
+For example, glyphosate-tolerant (GT) crops (Roundup® Ready technology) were the most adopted technology in the history of modern agriculture (Dill et al. 2008, Duke and Powles 2008).
+Glyphosate is refereed as “a once-in-a century herbicide” (Duke and Powles 2008).
 Ten years after introduction of GT soybean varieties, over 95% of soybean hectares in the US was treated with glyphosate (Benbrook 2016, Bonny 2008).
+However, dicamba is not as effective as glyphosate.
+Dicamba does control only broadleaf weed species, and requires more regulation and training.
+Therefore, the use of DT soybeans might not simplify the weed management, and it would be dependent on growers’ willingness to adapt to dicamba application restrictions.

 When asked whether they own a sprayer and spray their herbicide programs, 65% of respondents (total response = 218) reported they do.
 In terms of acreage, 71% of the hectares surveyed were sprayed by the farmer (out of a total of 51,950 hectares).
-When sorting the data and evaluating whether those who sprayed dicamba in Xtend soybeans in 2017 own a sprayer (total of 90 answers), 71% of respondents reported they do, representing 81% of the hectares surveyed (total of 12,154 hectares).
-These results indicate the importance of pesticide application training, particularly for the application of the new auxin formulations in Xtend soybeans to non-commercial applicators.
-Results from a survey conducted by Bish and Bradley (2017) demonstrated the necessity for additional training for those spraying dicamba in DT soybeansthe nvironmental rotection gency (EPA) and manufacturers agreed with label changes and restrictions for dicamba applicationSome the regulations includespecific application training, time of day for dicamba application, wind speed
+When sorting the data and evaluating whether those who sprayed dicamba in DT soybeans in 2017 own a sprayer (total of 90 answers), 71% of respondents reported they do, representing 81% of the hectares surveyed (total of 12,154 hectares).
+These results indicate the importance of pesticide application training, particularly for the application of the new auxin formulations in DT soybeans to non-commercial applicators.
+Results from a survey conducted by Bish and Bradley (2017) demonstrated the necessity for additional training for those spraying dicamba in DT soybeans.
+Extensive applicator training was conducted in some US states (Alabama, Georgia and North Carolina) with fewer off-target movement of dicamba reported (Steckel, 2017).